mjhea0/node-getting-started/readme.md

   });
   ```
 #### What's going on?
   - First, we load our module dependencies.
-The app variable is the actual Express server.
+Essentially, when you structure a Node app, you use the global `require()` method to load and cache Javascript modules.
+The `app` variable is the actual Express server.
   - In the second section, `app.set()` is used to tell Express that we want to use Jade templates and where to find
  our "views" folder.
 Meanwhile `app.use()` functions are for middlewares, which you can read more about [here](http://expressjs.com/api.html#middleware).
   - Next, we have routes.
 The actual endpoint, or path, is defined here as well as the specific HTTP method.
 The actual callback is handled within the "routes" folder in the *index.js* file.